nityamuppala/nityamuppala.github.io./projects/fhir-eligibility-model-project/README.md

 In healthcare, verifying if a patient has active insurance and what their benefits cover (deductibles, copays) is a critical step before care is provided.
 This project models the "Transaction Triple" using the **HL7® FHIR® R4** standard to facilitate real-time eligibility checks between a Provider (EHR) and an Insurer (Payer).

 The following Entity Relationship Diagram (ERD) visualizes the logical flow of an insurance eligibility check.
 It maps how a patient’s static coverage information transitions into a dynamic request-and-response transaction.
-This model ensures that all participants—Patient, Provider, and Insurer—are synchronized through linked FHIR resources.
+This model ensures that all participants (Patient, Provider, and Insurer) are synchronized through linked FHIR resources.

 ## Data Architecture (ERD)